damianlluch/101-developer-resume-cv-templates/node-js-developer-resume-sample.md

 * Business trips.
 * Main technologies used: Django.

+### **Chedoc**, Mean Stack Developer 10/2016 - 12/2017 | Buenos Aires - Argentina

+Chedoc software development, medical clinic management system.

+* Development and maintenance of chedoc.com.
+* Backend development in Express - MongoDB
+* Frontend development in AngularJS

+### **Banco de la Provincia de Buenos Aires**, Infrastructure - Networks 08/2008 - 08/2016 | Buenos Aires - Argentina

+The most important bank in Argentina, where I worked for 8 years as a fulltime trainer in systems areas.

+* Maintenance of terminals and devices
+* Server maintenance and installation and maintenance of software.
+* User support for upgrades or repairs
+* Removal of malicious software.
+* Review and update of security criteria.
+* Database management.
+* Management of network connection services.

+### **Banco de la Provincia de Buenos Aires**, Infrastructure - Networks 08/2008 - 08/2016 | Buenos Aires - Argentina

+The most important bank in Argentina, where I worked for 8 years as a fulltime trainer in systems areas.

+* Maintenance of terminals and devices
+* Server maintenance and installation and maintenance of software.
+* User support for upgrades or repairs
+* Removal of malicious software.
+* Review and update of security criteria.
+* Database management.
+* Management of network connection services.

+### **Freelance Web Developer**, 02/2003 - 05/2008 | Buenos Aires - Argentina

+Design and development of websites in various web technologies.

+* Development of websites using CMS such as Joomla and Wordpress.
+* Development of interactive sites with Flash.
+* Development of landing pages with HTML - CSS.
+* Development of dynamic websites with PHP.
+* Deployment of own servers

 ## SIDE PROJECTS

 ### **SuspendedSoul.com - Curated NFT platform, Co-Founder** | www.suspendedsoul.com